-Using a web crawler, you can scrape data from a set of articles, mine a large blog post or scrape quantitative data from Amazon for price monitoring and machine learning, overcome the inability to get content from sites that have no official API, or simply to build your own prototype for the next better web.
+Using a web crawler, you can crawl a web page to scrape data from a set of articles, mine a large blog post or scrape quantitative data from Amazon for price monitoring and machine learning, overcome the inability to get content from sites that have no official API, or simply to build your own prototype for the next better web.

-In this tutorial, We will teach you the basics of crawling and scraping using Crawlbase (formerly ProxyCrawl) and Scrapy.
+In this tutorial, We will teach you the basics of crawling and scraping using Crawlbase and Scrapy.
 As an example, we will use Amazon search result pages to extract product ASIN URLs and titles.
-When this tutorial is completed, you’ll hopefully have a fully functional web scraper that runs through a series of pages on Amazon and extracts data from each page and prints it to your screen.
+When this tutorial is completed, you’ll hopefully have a fully functional web scraper that runs through a series of pages on Amazon, extracts data from each page, and prints it to your screen.

-To complete this tutorial successfully, you’ll need a Crawlbase (formerly ProxyCrawl) API free token for scraping web pages anonymously, and Python 3 installed in your local machine for development.
+To complete this tutorial successfully, you’ll need a Crawlbase API free token for scraping web pages anonymously, and Python 3 installed in your local machine for development.

 Scrapy is a Python scraping library; it includes most of the common tools that will help us when scraping.
 It speeds up the scraping process and it is maintained by an open source community that loves scraping and crawling the web.

-Crawlbase (formerly ProxyCrawl) has a pyhton scraping library; combined with scrapy, we gurantee that our crawler runs anonymously on big scale without being blocked by sites.
-Crawlbase (formerly ProxyCrawl) API is a powerful thin layer that acts on top of any site as a thin middleware.
+Crawlbase has a Python scraping library; combined with scrapy, we guarantee that our crawler runs anonymously on big scale without being blocked by sites.
+Crawlbase API is a powerful thin layer that acts on top of any site as a thin middleware.

-Crawlbase (formerly ProxyCrawl) & Scrapy have python packages on PyPI (known as pip).
-PyPI, the Python Package manager, is maintained by the python community as a repository for various libraries that developers need.
+Crawlbase & Scrapy have Python packages on PyPI (known as pip).
+PyPI, the Python Package manager, is maintained by the Python community as a repository for various libraries that developers need.

-Install Crawlbase (formerly ProxyCrawl) and Scrapy with the following commands:
+Install Crawlbase and Scrapy with the following commands:

 pip install scrapy